Carlos Castañeda (historian)

-Carlos Castañeda (11 November 1896 – 3 April 1958) was a historian, specializing in the history of Texas, and a leader in the push for civil rights for Mexican-Americans.
+Carlos Eduardo Castañeda (November 11, 1896 – April 3, 1958) was a historian, specializing in the history of Texas, and a leader in the push for civil rights for Mexican-Americans.

 Born in Mexico, Castañeda immigrated to the United States with his family in 1908.
 He gained an undergraduate and master's degree in history from the University of Texas at Austin, and then spent several years teaching Spanish at the College of William and Mary.
 Castañeda returned to Texas in 1927, serving as the first curator of the Latin American collection at the University of Texas.
 While he worked as a librarian, Castañeda pursued his doctorate in history, which he finally earned in 1932.

 Castañeda's work as a historian focused on the Spanish borderlands, especially Texas.
 He combed various archives in Mexico to find and copy previously unknown documentation on life in Texas and the southwestern United States.
 For his work in documenting Catholic history in Texas, Castañeda was named a Knight of the Holy Sepulchre and a Knight Commander in the Order of Isabella the Catholic of Spain.

 During World War II, Castañeda took a leave of absence from his teaching position at the University of Texas to work as an investigator for the Fair Employment Practices Committee.
 He advocated for equal rights for Mexican-Americans, and was promoted to regional director of the FEPC southwest region in 1946.

 The Perry–Castañeda Library at the University of Texas is named for him.

 Early years

-Carlos Eduardo Castañeda was born November 11, 1896 in Camargo, Mexico, one of seven siblings born to a professor who worked at the College of San Juan in Matamoros.
+Carlos Eduardo Castañeda was born November 11, 1896, in Camargo, Mexico, one of seven siblings born to a professor who worked at the College of San Juan in Matamoros.
 The family moved to Brownsville, Texas in 1908, and his parents died shortly thereafter.
 The only Mexican-American student in his graduation class, Castañeda distinguished himself as valedictorian of the Brownsville High School class of 1916.
 He earned a scholarship to the University of Texas at Austin, where he initially studied civil engineering.
 After working for prominent historian Eugene Campbell Barker, Castañeda discovered a love of history and changed his major.
 He received his BA in history in 1921.
 In late December of that year, Castañeda married his childhood friend Elisa Rios.
 Their daughter, Irma Gloria, was born the following year.

 For the next two years, Castañeda pursued his master's degree in history while also working as a high school Spanish teacher.
 For his master's thesis, Castañeda compiled a detailed index of the Spanish and Mexican documents located in Bexar County, where San Antonio is located.
 His work was well received; historian Herbert Eugene Bolton acknowledged that Castañeda had discovered some important documents.
 He received his master's degree in history from the University of Texas in 1923.